 Of irrigation, he adds – “Irrigation mathematics is similar to fire pump math.
 It all deals in pressure, friction loss, and volume of water, so it all has come very easy for me.”

-And after this little primer, you’ll be a pro too … almost. :~) Enjoy! ~jb
+You might see also – How to Prepare to Install an Irrigation System for needed pre-steps and more info on planning.
+But after this little primer, you’ll be a pro too … almost. :~) Enjoy! ~jb

 With the summer heat closing in on us, your lawn and landscape may need some extra TLC to stay both healthy and thrive throughout the season.
 Having an irrigation system can give you that extra bit of help that you’ll need to keep your outdoor investments looking good all summer long.